sugar-jee/BashProject/README.md

 ## Updating the permissions of a file or directory
-    File Command: ./BashScript -f file.txt -p 646 Dirctory Command: ./BashScript -d directory -l 646 *Basically the same as creating a file, except your specifying an already-existing file in the command.
+    File Command: ./BashScript -f file.txt -p 646 Dirctory Command: ./BashScript -d directory -l 646 *These are basically the same as creating a file, except you're specifying an already-existing file in the command.
 ## Checking the permissions of a file or directory
     Checking a file: ./BashScript.sh -f file.txt -c Checking a directory: ./BashScript.sh -d directory -c

 # Important Notes:
 1. Be sure to use the corresponding arguments for files/dictionaries and their permissions.
-I.E.: Use -f and -p for files, -d and -l for directories.
-Don't use -f and -l or -d and -p.
+Use -f and -p for files, -d and -l for directories.
+Don't use -f and -l together or -d and -p together.
 2. This script is only usable in a Linux environment.